Gisborne Primary School

 Excellence in Education:

 Gisborne Primary School is situated in the picturesque country town of Gisborne, 53km from Melbourne.
-The school has a current enrolment of approximately 546 pupils with approximately 50 staff.
+The school has a current enrolment of approximately 520 students with approximately 50 staff.
 The school's facilities provide a stimulating and safe learning environment for children, where they are supported in their pursuit of excellence and in the realisation of their maximum potential.
-School facilities include a library, gymnasium, canteen, visual arts and music rooms and diverse play spaces.
+School facilities include a library, gymnasium, canteen, STEM, visual arts and music rooms and diverse play spaces.

 The School's Philosophy: